prakartigoel24/Face-Recognition-Attendance-Project/README.md

 7.Clone my git repository to a directory in your device using : git clone command

+8.Run the code file- AttendanceProject.py in your pycharm IDE .

-9.NOW YOURE ALL SET TO RUN THE CODE IN YOUR PYCHARM IDE.
+9.NOW YOURE ALL SET.
 Woohoo !!!

 # IMPORTANT #

 - Change the path variable in the code to the location of the cloned github folders on your device .

-- To recognize new faces through the webcam add clear front facing images of the new faces in the 'Images' folder with the name of the image renamed to the name of the Person.
+- To recognize new faces through the webcam add clear front facing images of the new faces in the 'ImageAttendance' folder with the name of the image renamed to the name of the Person.

-    Eg: To recognize Mr. Sundar Pichai's face or image , download his clear front facing image from the internet and rename the image to : Sundar Pichai.jpg and then add this jpg file      to the 'Images' folder .
+    Eg: To recognize Mr. Sundar Pichai's face or image , download his clear front facing image from the internet and rename the image to : Sundar Pichai.jpg and then add this jpg           file to the 'ImageAttendance' folder .